Inside this post: A look at what Authoritative parenting really looks like and the benefits and pitfalls of using this parenting strategy.

 At first, I thought authoritative parenting was referring to harsh discipline and lots of yelling.
 Honestly, it kind of sounds like that…authoritative makes me think of authority.

 I was pleased to discover that this is not the case.
-In fact, it’s the opposite of what I thought.
+It’s the opposite of what I thought.

 It is, in a nutshell, positive parenting.
-Parenting your children with love, kindness, warmth, sensitivity, strength and support.
+It is parenting your children with love, kindness, warmth, sensitivity, strength, and support.

-Parents who use these methods are often very supportive of their children, have high expectations of their children and are there to provide lots of resources so their children can find their own way in life, with a little help (but not too much!).
+Parents who use these methods are often very supportive of their children, have high expectations of their children, and are there to provide lots of resources so their children can find their way in life, with a little help (but not too much!).

-This parenting style is all about using fair discipline and positive reinforcement, which is awesome because that’s what I am all about too!
+This parenting style is all about using fair discipline and positive reinforcement, which is fantastic because that’s what I am all about too!

 Parents who fall under this style of parenting are often seen as ones who set limits and provide consequences but also use warmth and communication tactics when it comes to discipline.

 Parents who use this parenting style provide their children with respect, and encourage independence, but avoid the use of bribing as a regular tactic for discipline.

 Parents will talk to their children about issues and guide how to solve them.
 Typically, a teaching moment will arise from a difficult situation, rather than a need for punishment and hard discipline.

 Sounds a whole lot like positive parenting to me!